Skip to main content

 These are the pale laminate floors I had in my last house (left) and the medium brown oak floors in my current home (right)

-If you want tile on your kitchen floors–despite the thousands of apparent options in the showroom–good options are more limited than you think, AND then it needs to relate well to your countertops, so if you don’t want a muddy, blotchy looking mess, this is when the rule of only one pattern in each room should be implemented, which is:
+If you want tile on your kitchen floors–despite the thousands of apparent options in the showroom–good options are more limited than you think, AND then it needs to relate well to your countertops.
+So if you don’t want a muddy, blotchy looking mess, this is when the rule of only one pattern in each room should be implemented, which is:

 After you’ve chosen one pattern in your hard finishes for the kitchen or bathroom, that’s it.
 Your pattern quota is done.